 Ready to fight tonight

 From hardening defense systems against intruders to protecting critical infrastructure and data, Raytheon has a longstanding history of offering the most effective shields against cyber threats.
-The company is well-positioned to ready the cyber warrior of the future, having trained every U.S. Army soldier at more than 500 sites across the globe over nearly a decade.

 The U.S. Army Cyber Center of Excellence at Fort Gordon, Georgia, is training soldiers for cyberspace — the newest battlefield.
 According to Bill Leigher, a former admiral and director of Raytheon’s government cyber programs, conducting a cyber operation should come as easily as using a rifle.